mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 ## 1.
 Create a new logical volume named "lvol1" with a size of 1GB in the volume group "vg01".

-Modify the file permissions of the file "/etc/fstab" so that only the owner has read and write permissions, and others have only read permission.
+[-] Modify the file permissions of the file "/etc/fstab" so that only the owner has read and write permissions, and others have only read permission.

-Set up a cron job to run the command "dnf update" every day at 10:00 AM.
+[x] Set up a cron job to run the command "dnf update" every day at 10:00 AM.

-Configure SELinux to allow the Apache web server to access files in the directory "/var/www/html/".
+[] Configure SELinux to allow the Apache web server to access files in the directory "/var/www/html/".

-Create a new user named "user1" with a user ID (UID) of 1001 and a primary group ID (GID) of 1001, and assign them to the group "testgroup".
+[-] Create a new user named "user1" with a user ID (UID) of 1001 and a primary group ID (GID) of 1001, and assign them to the group "testgroup".

-Install and configure the Virtual Data Optimizer (VDO) on a device with a partition of 5GB.
+[] Install and configure the Virtual Data Optimizer (VDO) on a device with a partition of 5GB.

-Set up a network interface with a static IP address of 192.168.0.10, a netmask of 255.255.255.0, and a default gateway of 192.168.0.1.
+[-] Set up a network interface with a static IP address of 192.168.0.10, a netmask of 255.255.255.0, and a default gateway of 192.168.0.1.

 Create a bash script that accepts a file name as an argument and displays the number of lines, words, and characters in the file.